Commencement and Honorary Degrees Committee

 The committee does not require specific skills or experience.

 The committee works mostly during the fall and early winter, gathering recommendations, deliberating on, and suggesting a set of candidate nominations.
-The committee presents its findings to the faculty during its January meeting.
+The committee presents its findings to the faculty during its January or February meeting.
 For more information on honorary degrees please visit their website.

 Updated Summer 2014